Dinoyan/Grades-App/README.md

 # Grades-App

-A program where instructors can update students assignment marks and students can see it as soon as the innstructor updates them.
+A program where instructors can update students assignment marks and students can see it as soon as the instructor updates them.

 ## Getting Started